Updated: 31 October 2019

 Microinverters and power optimisers are collectively known as Module-Level Power Electronics (MLPEs).

 1. String Inverters

 With string inverters, solar panels are “stringed” together and connected to a single inverter.
 It is a tried and true technology that works well for installations with consistent, full sun exposure.
 Since they are linked together and only perform as well as the least exposed panel, they are not a good choice for roofs that face multiple directions (i.e. gabled) or are shaded by nearby obstructions.

 Microinverters tend to be more expensive but are quickly becoming more affordable.
 Unlike string converters, microinverters are installed on each panel or are integrated into the solar panel itself.
 Because they are not linked together, each solar panel will capture solar energy to its fullest potential even if other panels are shaded.

 3. Power Optimisers

 Though they are not technically inverters, power optimisers are a good compromise between more expensive microinverters and less expensive string inverters.
 Like microinverters, optimisers are installed by or integrated into each solar panel.
 But unlike microinverters, they do not convert the DC electricity to AC electricity on the spot.
 Instead, they prep the DC electricity and send it to a string inverter.
 Essentially, it “optimises” a string inverter system by reducing the effect of shade on system performance.

 Popular Inverter Brands in Australia

 When choosing your inverter, you must consider several factors.
-There are no one-size-fits-all, but there are brands that consistently rank high across the board.
+There is no one-size-fits-all, but there are brands that consistently rank high across the board.
 These top brands are well regarded for:

 - Quality & Reliability